Acrylic on hand-cut board, inside black box frame, 88 x 88cm, 2020

 Jack Tanner

-Acrylic on hand-cut board
+Acrylic on shaped canvas

 Jack Tanner